adolfssonjames/code-test_users-management/README.md

 npm run dev
 ```

-(make sure you are in the right folder before running this command should be: kodprov-james)
+Make sure you are in the right folder before running this command

-Navigate to the right folder using the command: cd kodprov-james
+Navigate to the right folder using the command: cd " your folder name"

-when success: terminal will give you an URL.
+When success: terminal will give you an URL.
 Usually: http://127.0.0.1:5173/

 for testing: